-Configuration · Cloudflare SSL docs
+Get started with Keyless SSL

 arm architectures.
 The key server binary will likely run on all architectures that Go supports.
 Code support may exist for other CPUs too, but these other architectures have not been tested.

 In addition to running on bare metal, the key server should run without issue in a virtualized or containerized environment.
-Care will need to be taken to configure i) ingress access to the appropriate TCP port; and ii) file system access to private keys (if filesystem storage is being used).
+Care will need to be taken to configure ingress access to the appropriate TCP port and file system access to private keys (if using filesystem storage).

-Supported operating system
+Supported operating systems

 You will need to be running a supported operating system (OS) to run Keyless.
 Supported operating systems include: